Purpose now email book

 Udemy is the leading marketplace for online courses with over 210,000 courses, 75,000 instructors, and more than 64 million students.
 It's been around since 2010, when Gagan Biyani, Oktay Caglar, and Eren Bali founded it.
 The Business Plan has almost 15,000 customers and includes over 10,000 premium English courses and 13,500 in other languages.

-It's a marketplace platform, meaning that students search through hundreds of courses and find one that they like (we'll cover thie below).
+It's a marketplace platform, meaning that students search through hundreds of courses and find one that they like (we'll cover this below).
 But it has different monetization models, including a flat membership fee and individual course sales.

 Udemy App 1